judithmichael/judithmichael.github.io/_pages/about.md

 From 2006 on, I have worked in internships, as a project staff member, software engineer, and consultant in Austrian IT-companies.

+My research foci are model-driven software engineering and software architectures, domain-specific languages and methods, and (conceptual) modeling in various domains and applications.
+Recent work deals with
-My research focus is (conceptual) models in a variety of domains and applications, domain-specific modeling languages and methods, model-based software engineering and software architectures.
-Recent work deals with privacy-preserving system design, the human factor on the internet of production, smart assisted living, the semantic analysis of models, behavior goal modeling and assistive and informative systems in general.
+software architectures of assistive and informative systems, modeling digital shadows and digital twins in the production domain, privacy-preserving system design, smart assisted living, the semantic analysis of models, and behavior goal modeling.

 Moreover, I am a member of the extended Board of Management of the German Informatics Society e.V.
 (GI).
 In 2015, I have been appointed as a Junior Fellow of the GI.